Dowline1/Data_Analysis_AI_App/README.md

 ## Overview

 A smart AI agent system that analyzes your bank statements and provides financial insights.
-Upload your bank statement (PDF, CSV, or Excel) and get instant analysis of your spending patterns, subscriptions, and financial health.
+Upload your bank statement (CSV or Excel) and get instant analysis of your spending patterns, subscriptions, and financial health.

 ## Features

 ### Core Functionality
-- 📄 **Universal File Support** - Works with PDF, CSV, and Excel bank statements from any bank
+- 📄 **Universal File Support** - Works with CSV and Excel bank statements from any bank
 - 🤖 **Multi-Agent System** - Specialized agents handle different parts of the analysis
 - ✅ **Human-in-the-Loop** - You review and approve the extracted data before analysis
 - 🛡️ **Safety Guardrails** - Input validation, PII protection, and data quality checks